Welcome to the 13 Days of Halloween

-Well known superstitions thought to bring bad luck:
+Well-known superstitions thought to bring bad luck:

 - If a cute, little black kitty crosses your path, prepare to face the frightful consequences.
 When these lovable fur balls became synonymous with witches and witchcraft, their stock plummeted.

 - Walking under a ladder.
 See, if a ladder is open, or leaning against something, it forms the shape of a triangle–the Holy Trinity also forms the shape of a triangle.
-Apparently, in early days of Christianity, Christians believed that walking under a ladder was an insult to the Holy Trinity and misfortune was sure to befall them
+Apparently, in the early days of Christianity, Christians believed that walking under a ladder was an insult to the Holy Trinity and misfortune was sure to befall them

 - Breaking a mirror will bring you seven year’s bad luck.
 This one can be traced back to early Roman times and witch doctors who would determine if a patient was ill by their reflection in a mirror plate filled with water.
 Distorted reflection meant you were ill, and if the mirror cracked, well then you’d be sick for seven years.

 - Opening an umbrella indoors.
-This superstition comes from Victorian times when the mechanical umbrella was all shining and new . . . and apparently dangerous.
+This superstition comes from Victorian times when the mechanical umbrella was all shiny and new . . . and apparently dangerous.
 People would open them up and sometimes cause injury to themselves or break something nearby.